This Is Colour: Early years (2005–2008)

-No Brainer and Beyond (2009 – present)
+No Brainer and Beyond (2009–present)

 No Brainer was recorded in the summer of 2008 by Neema Askari at Studio 33 near Spalding, Lincolnshire, UK.
 Released in the spring of 2009, No Brainer was not a notable success for the band, the slack production let their sound down and the delayed release stunted the initial excitement raised by the forever extending publicity.
 Despite all of this, the band went on to tour the album and remained a popular live heavy music act all over the UK and began to tour Europe, they shined particularly in Leeds and London.

 Following the release of No Brainer, This Is Colour released two singles, Make The Most (Recorded and produced by Keir Atkinson, Little Massingham, Norfolk, 2010) and Exhausting The Resource (Recorded and produced by Keir Atkinson, LP, Bury St Edmunds, Suffolk, 2011), for which This Is Colour created their first music video, directed and edited by their guitarist Tom Cronin, with the help of photographer Jordan Green.

-'Stay Rad' and Merchandise
+'Stay Rad' and merchandise

 This Is Colour's extensive merchandise included the popular line of 'Stay Rad' t-shirts and vests.
 This phrase inspired a whole array of rip offs and alternative uses.
-This Is Colour didn't invent the phrase, but they were the first to print it.
+This Is Colour did not invent the phrase, but they were the first to print it.